(Start shaking your monitor now.)

 - Blood splatters the camera during a Benizakura storyline fight sequence in Gintama.

-- The Stinger in the Spring OVA of Mahou Sensei Negima! has the Chupacabra some students were looking for throwing a rock at the camera and smashing it.
+- The Stinger in the Spring OVA of Negima!
+Magister Negi Magi has the Chupacabra some students were looking for throwing a rock at the camera and smashing it.

 - In the series Flag, which is seen entirely through the "eyes" of photo, video, surveillance, web, and automated cameras, this happens nearly every time the protagonists tag along with the military or other armed groups.